 A real estate agent who has the proper training and experience with selling property in your city will be able to give you detailed statistics on the state of the current real estate market.
 This is always a good question to ask if you want to determine whether a specific real estate agent is right for you.
-If they fumble and can’t give you a clear picture of what is going on in the real estate market, it might be good to look for other options.
+If they fumble and can’t give you a clear picture of what is going on in the real estate market, it might be time to look for another real estate agent.

 Do I need to get a real estate agent to help me sell my property?

+There’s a short answer to this question: you probably do need an agent, yes.
 Unless you have comprehensive knowledge and experience of the real estate market, it is advisable that you use a licensed real estate agent to help you sell.
-These agents have studied to qualify themselves and constantly monitor the real estate market, so they are truly the best people to help you sell as quickly as possible.
+These agents have studied to qualify themselves, and constantly monitor the real estate market, so they are truly the best people to help you sell as quickly as possible.

 What is my agent’s commission?